Flein

 Flein ([flaɪn]) is a municipality in the district of Heilbronn in Baden-Württemberg in southern Germany.

 Geography

 Flein is situated in the south of the district of Heilbronn and directly borders on to Heilbronn in the south.

 Neighbouring municipalities

 Neighbouring towns and municipalities of Flein are (clockwise from north-west): Heilbronn (Stadtkreis), Untergruppenbach and Talheim (both in the district of Heilbronn).
 Flein has combined with Talheim to form a joint association of administrations.

-History

-The communal land of Flein settled during the linear pottery culture of the neolithic.
-The village was first mentioned in 1188 within an imperial document as Flina.
-The name presumably comes from the Old High German term flins respectively the Middle High German vlins, meaning something like "pebble" or "hard stone".